tlswg/tls13-spec/draft-ietf-tls-tls13.md

 traffic key.
 This message creates a pre-shared key (PSK) binding between the resumption master secret and the ticket label.
-The client MAY use this PSK for future handshakes by including it in the pre_shared_key extension in its ClientHello ({{pre-shared-key-extension}}) and supplying a suitable PSK cipher suite.
+The client MAY use this PSK for future handshakes by including it in the "pre_shared_key" extension in its ClientHello ({{pre-shared-key-extension}}) and supplying a suitable PSK cipher suite.